la2050/challenge/_2020/create/entrepreneurship-advantage.md

   services, providing entrepreneurs seamless access to the wealth of LA County’s capital, human and technical resources at the right time on their business journey.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  CAMEO, the fiscal sponsor for Entrepreneurship Advantage has been in operation for over 25 years.
+CAMEO will leverage their experience creating entrepreneurial ecosystems, building the capacity of nonprofits and advocating for small business owners to ensure that Entrepreneurship Advantage continues to make a sustainable impact in their community.
+In addition, Entrepreneurship Advantage will work with CAMEO to raise funding and develop income generating activities.

+  Partner organizations participating in the Steering Committee will provide guidance to EA and will share their knowledge and expertise on the ground to better connect more resources to more small businesses in LA County.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support